AVi-PaTeTo/Python_Udemy_projects/Stock_news/readme.md

 now it will send a daily message with the change in price and 3 news article related to the company

-just a note:
+~~just a note:
 wrote this at:
 9pm of 28th april
-and the stock api data started from 26th april and below, therefore the "yesterday" and "day_before" are set that way
+and the stock api data started from 26th april and below, therefore the "yesterday" and "day_before" are set that way~~

+dropped the datetime module and using basic slicing to get the first 2 data